jimbojw/karmarank/content/03-security-advisory.md

 **The Reality:** In engineering, we value efficiency, not brute force.
 Yet in your career, you are manually brute-forcing your way through tasks, hoping someone notices your sweat.

 The firm does not value your suffering.
-It values **status-weighted stories**.
+It values **Status-Weighted Stories**.
 If you work 60 hours to do what a politically savvy peer achieves in 6 hours of "visibility work," you aren't a hero.
 You are inefficient.
 The system interprets your silence and suffering as low-value labor.

 ### CVE-DEW-02: The Rendering Error (Noumenal vs. Phenomenal)